 If you are looking for fun wintertime, go north

 Furthermore, whether you are planning to visit or to stay here, make sure you do your research.
-If planning to live in the Upper Peninsula, think twice.
-The weather can get really cold and ice is a common thing to fight during the winter.
+If you are planning to live in the Upper Peninsula, think twice.
+The weather can get really cold, and ice is a common thing to fight during the winter.

-The more north you go, the more expensive your move or trip will be
+As you progress north, the more expensive your move or trip will be